Nick Leventis: Racing

 2004 - Start of racing career, driving a BMW M3 in the BMW LMA Euro Saloon Championship, dominating Class B and finishing runner-up in the overall standings.
 He proved his merit in endurance racing and achieved a class win and 6th overall in the first-ever Silverstone Britcar 24 Hour.

-2005 - Nick competed in the Ferrari Historic Challenge and Le Mans Classic, driving a rare Ferrari Dino 246 and scoring encouraging results.
+2005 - Leventis competed in the Ferrari Historic Challenge and Le Mans Classic, driving a rare Ferrari Dino 246 and scoring encouraging results.

 2006 and 2007 - Victories in the Roy Salvadori Trophy at the Silverstone Classic meeting with a 1957 Aston Martin DBR1.
 In 2007 he reached a personal landmark with a Le Mans podium in the Legends race driving a Ferrari P3.

-Nick also competed in the Belgian and Italian Touring Car Series, gaining several podiums, two class victories at Spa and consecutive wins in the prestigious Vallelunga 6 Hour Silver Cup.
-Other successes included podium in the Epilogue of Brno 6 Hour race and a GT1 class win and 2nd overall in the highly competitive Vallelunga Gold Cup.
+Leventis also competed in the Belgian and Italian Touring Car Series, gaining several podiums, two class victories at Spa and consecutive wins in the prestigious Vallelunga 6 Hour Silver Cup.
+Other successes included podium in the Epilogue of Brno 6 Hour race and a GT1 class win and second overall in the highly competitive Vallelunga Gold Cup.

 2007 - Created Strakka Racing, one of Britain's leading independent racing teams.

-2008 - Strakka Racing and Nick progressed to the iconic Le Mans 24 Hours with an Aston Martin DBR9 GT1.
+2008 - Strakka Racing and Leventis progressed to the iconic Le Mans 24 Hours with an Aston Martin DBR9 GT1.

-2009 - Nick and Strakka Racing stepped up to a Ginetta-Zytek GZ09S LMP1 sports prototype in the Le Mans Series.
-Partnered by Danny Watts and Peter Hardman, Nick and the team claimed an impressive pole in Barcelona and finished 14th in LMP1 in the Le Mans 24 Hours.
+2009 - Nicholas and Strakka Racing stepped up to a Ginetta-Zytek GZ09S LMP1 sports prototype in the Le Mans Series.
+Partnered by Danny Watts and Peter Hardman, Leventis and the team claimed an impressive pole in Barcelona and finished 14th in LMP1 in the Le Mans 24 Hours.

-2010 - Raced an LMP2 twin-turbo V6 engined HPD ARX-01c in the Le Mans Series, recording one of the most remarkable seasons in sportscar racing, scoring an LMP2 victory at the Le Mans 24 Hour race, breaking five records.
-Memorably the team also achieved the first ever LMS outright win for an LMP2 chassis, with victory at the 1,000 km race at the Hungaroring.
+2010 - Raced an LMP2 twin-turbo V6 engined HPD ARX-01c in the Le Mans Series, scoring an LMP2 victory at the Le Mans 24 Hour race and breaking five records.
+The team also achieved the first ever LMS victory for an LMP2 chassis, winning the 1,000km race at the Hungaroring.

+2011 - Became the first LMP2 driver to achieve two overall victories in the Le Mans Series.